FX-Superbike/datest/README.md

 # datest
-# We are doing Python data analysis
+# We are doing Python data analysis on twitter data which is going to be reall cool